0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-01.md

 ## Document History

-As this PFP is continuous, a true history of changes is available in the repo history.
+As this PFP is continuous, a true history of changes is available in the repo.
 Significant versions include:
   * Version 1, published 2024-04-11

 ## Copyright